Lessons Learned From My Physician Assistant Interview Questions

 You’ll learn about how your salary compares to other states and is even broken down by specialty.
 You’ll also get access to PA JobSource and a guide on State Laws and Regulations for when the time is ready.
 Also included in membership fees are subscriptions to JAAPA and PA Professional.
 If you haven’t already, join us on AAPA’s Huddle for extra resources and ideas.

 A student membership runs $75 for the entire duration of PA school.
-Pre-PA students can also join for $100.
-Click here to join AAPA.
+Pre-PA students can also join AAPA for $100.

 So, why spend the time writing about this?
 Well, one of the many reasons I started my blog was to share my knowledge and experience with other people.
 During the last two years as a PA student, I’ve realized some of the best experiences and most valuable relationships I’ve made were through organizations like AAPA and PAEA.
 You’ve got to get yourself out there and meet people.
 You’ve got to stop telling yourself you can’t afford it or that you don’t have the time.
 Figure out ways to make time and find funding (maybe even fundraise).
 This is how I’ve become successful and that’s why I share it with you today.
 Good luck!